Contact Us

 Sunday 10.00 am – 7.00 pm

-We are located on 33 Thurloe Street, a stone's throw away from South Kensington tube station (District, Circle and Piccadilly lines).
-A cab rank and a bus stop are moments away.
+We are conveniently located at 33 Thurloe Street, just a short walk from South Kensington tube station (serving the District, Circle, and Piccadilly lines).
+Additionally, a cab rank and a bus stop are just moments away, ensuring easy access to our location.

 Did you know that South Kensington was farm land.
 With sheep roaming around the building that is now Santi.
 It wasn’t until the Great Exhibition that a building boom occurred making it the fashionable area you know today.
 Aside from the huge museums in the area largely to house the artifacts collected during the Exhibition, a little known curiosity is the building styles in the area around the tube station.
 The station was constructed as an open shaft meaning that quite a few buildings in its path were demolished.
 Hence the strangely shped building on Thurloe Square and the odd architectural style at the start of Exhibition Road.
 When you look up you can guess that the buildings were literally torn down to create the start of Exhibition Road.